selimceylan/Land-Cover-Classification-using-CNN/README.md

 # Land Cover Classification using CNN
-This repo consists of custom Convolutional Neural Network to classify the land cover.
-After the hyperparameter optimization, over %90 accuracy obtained.
+This repo consists of custom Convolutional Neural Network to classify land covers.
+Over %90 accuracy obtained after the hyperparameter optimization.

 ## Dataset
 The dataset which is used in this project is EuroSAT.
 EuroSAT is based on Sentinel-2 satellite images and consists of 27,000 labeled images with a total of 10 different classes.
 The patches measure 64x64 pixels.